After hearing 15 days of court testimony and deliberating for about 10 hours, the jury was able to reach a unanimous decision on the three charges.

 The presumptive sentence for each murder charge was 12.5 years for a defendant like Chauvin, who has no prior criminal history, according to Minnesota's state guidelines.

-In theory, Chauvin could face a maximum of 75 years in prison.
-However, state law dictates that people are sentenced according to the top count e.g. for second-degree murder, which carries a maximum 40-year sentence.
-In this instance, Judge Cahill could opt to ignore state law, but this would be unusual.
+However, state law also dictates that people are sentenced according to the top count for example for second-degree murder, which carries a maximum 40-year sentence.

 Chauvin had the opportunity to decide if he wanted the jury to determine if aggravating factors existed in the murder, but he waived that right.